 Paper calendars and planners are still items people want and need despite all the organizing apps that are literally at our fingertips.

-Before exploring ways you can make your own planner, let’s first look at the why…
+Before exploring ways you can make your own DIY planner, let’s first look at the why…

 Also, if you have a lot of appointments and thoughts mapped out on paper, it helps to see the paper in front of you.
 In comparison, with a smart phone, you have to open a calendar or organization app to see what’s in store for the day.

-Furthermore, paper calendars allow you to more easily access future appointments.
+Furthermore, paper calendars give you plenty of space to access future appointments in an easy way.
 Even the largest smart phone screens require accessing the calendar rather than having it right in front of your eyes.

 Your life is is likely very screen-centric.
-So using a paper day planner can help you curb your digital addiction.
+So using a paper day planner can help you curb your digital addiction if you need to keep track of things.

 However, not all planners are equal.
 The cost of them can very greatly.
 In fact, some of the higher-end brands can cost $100 or more.

-If you’re somebody who enjoys doing it yourself, there are several ways you can make your own planner.
+Are you someone who enjoys doing it yourself?
+There are several ways you can make the perfect planner that suits your personal style.
 Some of these methods will be discussed below.

-First, though, keep in mind, that the first step in choosing the right template for a planner is to determine your needs.
+First, though, keep in mind, that the first step in choosing the right template for an easy DIY planner is to determine your needs.

 Planners can be multi-functional and even industry specific.
 For instance, tide chart calendars are handy for swimmers, boaters, surfers and other ocean-loving enthusiasts.

-But for the pensive type, a planner with plenty of room for daily journaling is a must.
+But for the those who like to add lots of notes, a good planner will have plenty of room for daily journaling is a must.

-That’s why making one on your own if you’re handy is a good idea.
+That’s why making one on your own easy DIY planner is such a great idea if you are handy.
 You’ll be able to mold the template to your needs.
+Plus, it’s a fun and productive thing to do when bored at home!

-Even though you’ll be making your own, a good starting point is to visit an office supply or stationary store.
+When making your own personal planner, a good starting point is to visit an office supply or stationary store.
 Find a template you like and emulate it.

 You may even decide you like a mix of two or three planner styles.
 In fact, you may even decide to design several different planners, one for a specific function.